reema-eilouti/py-gambit/README.md

 - **What hours will you be available to communicate?***

 The agreed on time availability is between 9:00 am - 5:00 pm.
-Extra working hours will be determined upon discusion according to each member availablity.
+Extra working hours will be determined upon discussion according to each member availability.

 - **What platforms will you use to communicate (ie. Slack, phone …)?**